-It is a meal of boiling things like chopped radish and eggs, or chikuwa (fish-paste cake) in a soy sauce or kombu soup stock for a long time to gain flavor.
+It is a meal of boiling things like chopped radish and eggs, or tasty chikuwa fish cakes in a soy sauce or kombu soup stock for a long time to gain flavor.
 The ingredients inside oden are called "odentane".

 Oden originated back to dengaku, that is the meal of cutting tofu into rectangles and eating with miso on top.
 The popular way of putting "o" at the beginning of every word the court ladies used inside the Imperial Court in the Heian period and dengaku were mixed together and it became the name "oden".

 Differences in areas